harsh2002kaushik/Sleep-EDF-DeepSleepNet/README.md

 # explain dataset, perform analysis
 # explain processing of data in detail
 # explain the findings
-# add alist of all the data included
+# add alist of all the people number included